onera/cwipi/doc/sphinx/source/client_server_cwipi/client_server_cwipi.rst

 The aim is to couple *code 1* and *code 2*.
 The client-server mode is used because the MPI version of those codes is different.
 Let *code 1* will be executing on 4 MPI ranks and *code 2* on 3 MPI ranks.
 As shown on the figure bellow, user written code is the **client**.
 CWIPI itself will be running on the **server** side.
-That for each server nees to be launch on the same number of MPI ranks as its client counterpart.
+Therefore each server needs to be launch on the same number of MPI ranks as its client counterpart.

 .. image:: ./images/client_server.png
    :scale: 50%